cloud-ark/kubeplus/README.rst

 *1. Operator Developer*

 Operator developers add above mentioned annotations on their CRD definitions.
 They also create the ConfigMaps with the required content.
-We have also developed `discoverability and interoperability guidelines`_ to help with Operator development.
+We have developed `discoverability and interoperability guidelines`_ to help with Operator development.

 *2. DevOps Engineer*

 DevOps Engineers/Cluster Administrators use standard tools such as 'kubectl' or 'helm' to deploy required Operators in a cluster.
-Additionally, they deploy KubePlus Platform Toolkit in their cluster to enable their Application developers discover and use various Custom Resources efficiently.
+Additionally, they deploy KubePlus Cluster Add-on in their cluster to enable their Application developers discover and use various Custom Resources efficiently.

 *3. Application Developer*